Piha House EnerPHit

 Passive House Designer - Sustainable Engineering

-Passive house Certifier - Passive House Institute Darmstadt
+Passive House Certifier - Passive House Institute Darmstadt

 Award - Regional Supreme Renovation of the Year, Registered Master Builders 2022